Stabilized CW Laser Modules

 simple line graphic illustrating the choice between multiple wavelengths - a finger pointing to one of three colored lambda symbols

-Narrow Linewidth Performance in a Variety of Wavelengths
+Narrow Linewidth & High Spectral Purity in a Variety of Wavelengths

 • Eliminates wavelength drift and provides extremely high spectral purity